 Shrinkage: Radial: 4.8%, Tangential: 8.1%, Volumetric: 12.9%, T/R Ratio: 1.7

 Color/Appearance: Heartwood is medium brown, sometimes with a reddish or yellowish hue, with nearly black streaks.
 Upon application of a wood finish (particularly an oil finish) the wood can become nearly black.

 Grain/Texture: Grain is straight, with a very coarse texture.
 Low natural luster.

-Endgrain: Diffuse-porous; large pores in no specific arrangement; solitary and radial multiples of 2-3; brown mineral deposits occasionally present; growth rings distinct; rays not visible without lens; parenchyma vasicentric to confluent, with wide bands of parenchyma typically as thick as the pores.
+Endgrain: Diffuse-porous; large to very large pores in no specific arrangement, very few; solitary and radial multiples of 2-3; dark brown mineral deposits occasionally present; medium rays not visible without lens, normal spacing; parenchyma vasicentric, confluent, with wide bands of parenchyma typically as thick as the pores.

 Rot Resistance: Very durable, and resistant to termite attack.

 Workability: Can be difficult to work with hand and machine tools.
 Blunts tool edges.
 Sands unevenly due to differences in density between light and dark areas.
 Very splintery—care must be used when handling unfinished wood with bare hands, as splinters have an increased risk of infection.
 Very large pores can be difficult to fill if a perfectly smooth/level finish is desired.

 Odor: Wenge has a faint, slightly bitter scent when being worked.